iterorganization/IMAS-ParaView/docs/source/cli.rst

     ``edge_profiles_1.vtpc``, etc.), one for each time step.

 * Each ``vtkPartitionedDataSet`` should contain **exactly one partition** containing a ``vtkUnstructuredGrid``, otherwise the partition is skipped.
-Each ``vtkUnstructuredGrid`` will be converted into a separate grid subset in the GGD
+Each ``vtkUnstructuredGrid`` will be converted into a separate grid subset in the GGD.

 Limitations of VTK grid conversion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^